seanwestfall/templatehaskell/draft2.md

 printf format = lamE (args fmt) (body fmt)
     where fmt = tokenize format
 ```
+Notice that we had to separate the splicing and the expression definitions in separate modules, as mentioned in the syntax section above.

 Compile the following with:
 ```bash
 $ ghc --make Main.hs -o main